FHFA raises concerns about eminent domain plan

 Some public officials in San Bernardino County in California are considering using eminent domain to restructure distressed mortgages held in private mortgage-backed securities.

 No one is currently proposing using eminent domain on mortgage-backed securities sold by Fannie or Freddie.
-But the FHFA issued Wednesday’s statement because Fannie and Freddie guarantee the overwhelming majority of U.S. mortgages.
+But FHFA, led by Acting Director Edward DeMarco, issued Wednesday’s statement because Fannie and Freddie guarantee the overwhelming majority of U.S. mortgages.

 In a response to the FHFA statement, Mortgage Resolution Partners issued its own statement defending the proposal and its constitutionality.